-§ 38 Entry into force, publication and interim arrangements
+§ 37 Entry into force, publication and interim arrangements

-- (1) These Examination Regulations enter into force on April 1, 2023 and are published in the official announcements of TU Dresden. - (2) They apply to all newly enrolled students in the Master's program in Mathematics in the 2023/2024 winter semester or later. - (3) For students who enrolled prior to the 2023/2024 winter semester, the version of the Examination Regulations for the consecutive Master's degree program in Mathematics that has been valid for them up until the amendment continues to apply unless they declare their acceptance of the amendment in writing.
+- (1) These Examination Regulations enter into force on April 1, 2023 and are published in the official announcements of TU Dresden. - (2) They apply to all newly enrolled students in the Master's program in Mathematics in Business and Economics in the 2023/2024 winter semester or later. - (3) For students who enrolled prior to the 2023/2024 winter semester, the version of the Examination Regulations for the consecutive Master's degree program in Mathematics in Business and that has been valid for them up until the amendment continues to apply unless they declare their acceptance of the amendment in writing.
 The form and deadline of this declaration are specified by the Examination Committee and are announced in the usual manner.
 Switching to the new regulations is possible at the earliest on October 1, 2023.